team-fireballs-gh/team-fireballs-capstone-shredda/README.md

   </kbd>
 </p>

 #### A social app that connects users by centering community connection through events and activities that are close to both users.
-Users can choose how they want to use the app (*romance, friendship, solo*).
+Users can choose how they want to use the app (*<kbd>romance</kbd>, friendship, solo*).

 #### Built with $${\color{lightgreen}React \space Native \space Expo}$$ $${\color{red}Firebase \space (Firestore, \space Auth, \space Storage)}$$ and a variety of **APIs** (*react-native-deck-swiper, react-native-gifted-chat, expo-image-picker, react-native-maps, react-native-google-places-autocomplete, datetimepicker*).